-- More than 50 percent of patients with an AVM have an intracranial hemorrhage.
+- More than 50% of patients with an AVM have an intracranial hemorrhage.

-- Among AVM patients, 20 percent to 25 percent have focal or generalized seizures.
+- Among AVM patients, 20 to 25% have focal or generalized seizures.

 - Patients may have localized pain in the head due to increased blood flow around an AVM.

-- Fifteen percent may have difficulty with movement, speech and vision.
+- 15% may have difficulty with movement, speech and vision.

 What causes brain AVMs to bleed?

-A brain AVM contains abnormal and, therefore, “weakened” blood vessels that direct blood away from normal brain tissue.
+A brain AVM contains abnormal; therefore, “weakened” blood vessels that direct blood away from normal brain tissue.
 These abnormal and weak blood vessels dilate over time.
-Eventually they may burst from the high pressure of blood flow from the arteries, causing bleeding into the brain.
+Eventually, they may burst from the high pressure of blood flow from the arteries.

 What are the chances of a brain AVM bleeding?